redis/ioredis/README.md

         }
         ```

-    * `refreshAfterFails`: When `MOVED` errors are received more times than `refreshAfterFails`, client will call CLUSTER SLOTS
-    command to refresh the slot cache.
-The default value is `4`.
     * `maxRedirections`: When a `MOVED` or `ASK` error is received, client will redirect the
     command to another node.
 This option limits the max redirections allowed when sending a command.
 The default value is `16`.
     * `retryDelayOnFailover`: When the error of "Connection is closed." is received when sending a command,